Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/Report_LEGO.md

 ## 1. Dataset Overview (Clean Version)

 Information is for the clean version of the dataset, so the final dataset we received after cleaning it.

+The cleaned LEGO dataset used for this analysis can be found [here](../additional_material/Lego_cleaned_dataset.csv).

 | Item | Description |
 |------|--------------|